-- SECURITY Installed on every website is the Lock Out Plugin which protects against global WordPress attacks and iThemes Security Pro.
+- SECURITY Installed on every website is the Lock Out Plugin which protects against global WordPress attacks and iThemes Security.

-- TOP CLASS HOSTING Hosting is with Heart Internet.
-Pam is a Reseller so pays for their business service so you get unlimited bandwidth.
+- TOP CLASS HOSTING Pam is a Reseller with a top UK company, so pays for their business service.
+You get unlimited bandwidth.
 Their support is 24/7 if she encounters any problems with the sites that she manages.
 This would cost you £10.79 inc VAT if you bought Home Pro for yourself.